trstlabs/intento/docs/node/install.md

 ```

 When you do run sgx-detect, it should print at the end:
 AES Service should be running and all checks should be green.
-If this is not the case, try reinstalling using a different script.
+If this is not the case, redo (parts of) the above scripts.

 ```
 ✔  Able to launch enclaves